CurlyN/NodeJs-splitter-of-topics/README.md

 # Micro-services

-Small services that we put in prod (or staging).
-Preferrably in docker containers.
+Small services that were put in Opensensors in prod (or staging).

-All logs should go to logstash!